apache/flink/docs/streaming_guide.md

 ### Mutability

-Most operators allows setting mutability for reading input data.
+Most operators allow setting mutability for reading input data.
 If the operator is set mutable then the variable used to store input data for operators will be reused in a mutable fashion to avoid excessive object creation.
 By default, all operators are set to immutable.
 Usage:
 ```java
 operator.setMutability(isMutable)